david-ramsden/paloalto-edl/README.md

 ![Example EDL configuration screenshot](https://github.com/david-ramsden/paloalto-edl/blob/main/doc/resources/pa-edl-screenshot.png?raw=true "Example EDL configuration screenshot")

 Note: With PAN-OS 8.1, a source URL using HTTPS was problematic.
 This was fixed in PAN-OS 9.0 and above.

+When a request from the web server is made to an API, such as Microsoft 365, the results will be cached for 24 hours.
+To disable this caching functionality, either remove the `cache` directory or set permissions so that the web server can not write to this directory.

 ### Vendors and Services
 Vendor    | Service Required              | Services                                    | Optional Parameters                         |